ad2476/fb-toy-langmod/README.md

 * lxml for Python 3
 * nltk for Python 3
 * Numpy for Python 2 and/or 3
+* Tensorflow for Python 3 (Optional)

+Tensorflow is required if you're using the feedforward neural network in `nn_name.py` as your model.

 Unfortunately it's a bit of a clusterfuck between Python 2 and 3.
 Blame poor planning combined with laziness. ¯\\\_(ツ)\_/¯